ycm-core/YouCompleteMe/README.md

 - `YcmWarningLine`, which falls back to group `SyntasticWarningLine` if it exists

+Note that the line highlighting groups only work when gutter signs are turned on.

 Here's how you'd change the style for a group:

 ```